 Deep in the heart of Southern Yunnan there exist tea trees unlike any other on Earth.
 The jungles of Xishuangbanna Dai Autonomous Prefecture and the districts of Simao and Lincang are home to the oldest tea trees in the world.
 In these regions grow tea trees that range in age from several centuries to over a millennium, and the tea that is made from their leaves is called Pu’er.

-With increased demand for Pu’er tea, the industry changed course from quality to quantity.
-Today, the majority of large corporate players that have a strong-hold on the Pu’er market only produce plantation tea, which is cultivated in monocultures sustained by the use of agricultural chemicals that erode the land, lessen the quality of tea leaves, and sometimes poison people.
+With the increased demand for Pu’er tea, the industry changed course from quality to quantity.
+Today, the majority of large corporate players that have a strong hold on the Pu’er market only produce plantation tea, which is cultivated in monocultures sustained by the use of agricultural chemicals that erode the land, lessen the quality of tea leaves, and sometimes poison people.

-Large areas of forest are now being cut away for high yielding tea plantations, and according to one farmer, “Plantation tea in Xishuanbanna didn’t exist until after 1978.”
+Large areas of forest are now being cut away for high-yielding tea plantations, and according to one farmer, “Plantation tea in Xishuangbanna didn’t exist until after 1978.”

 Nonetheless, many century-old, big leaf tea trees still exist (there are two primary species of tea trees: small leaf and big leaf).
 These trees have lived for hundreds, some for thousands of years in rich, bio-diverse environments.
 Now, these trees and environments are nearing a state of endangerment.

-I found it odd that he’d only harvests his prized tree once a year, but his other ancient tea trees he over-harvests.
-As a result, many of his 500 to 600 year-old trees were showing signs of illness.
+I found it odd that he’d only harvest his prized tree once a year, but his other ancient tea trees he over-harvests.
+As a result, many of his 500 to 600-year-old trees were showing signs of illness.